 - stop taking the supplement at least two weeks before surgery

 - if you take any medications, like blood thinners, etc., talk to your doctor/pharmacist

 Just because polyamines are found in foods does not mean they would still be healthy if they were concentrated in a supplement.
 As proof, we need only look at the effects of beta carotene supplements in smokers – lung cancer.

 Does Spermidine Work?

 Research on spermidine supplements is in its infancy.
-Research is limited mostly to test-tube research and mouse studies.
-There's no human evidence -yet- spermidine supplementation helps people live longer or reduces disease.
+Research is limited mainly to test-tube research and mouse studies.
+There's no human evidence -yet- that spermidine supplementation helps people live longer or reduces disease.

 My advice.
-Eat the foods which contain this stuff, skip the spermidine supplements, exercise regularly and say a prayer it all works out at the end of the day.
+Eat the foods that contain this stuff, skip the spermidine supplements, exercise regularly and say a prayer it all works out at the end of the day.